apache/openwhisk-runtime-php/README.md

 ```
 Using IntelliJ:
 - Import project as gradle project.
-- Make sure working directory is root of the project/repo
+- Make sure the working directory is root of the project/repo
 - Add the following Java VM properties in ScalaTests Run Configuration, easiest is to change the Defaults for all ScalaTests to use this VM properties
 ```
 -Dhttp.proxyHost=localhost